 In 2015, Ray had decided to travel through the UK and Europe returning back to Australia to spend Christmas catching up with friends in Alice Springs.
 Working as a general mechanic for years and having a change of heart, Ray found the opportunity to do some work experience with the Alice Springs Veterinary Hospital and amazingly loved it, accepting the position of a Trainee Veterinary Nurse.
-Ray is now very close to finishing his Cert 4 in Veterinary Nursing and is one of the hardest working members of our team!
+Ray is now a Cert 4 qualified Veterinary Nursing and is one of the hardest working members of our team!

 Currently petless, Ray hopes to adopt a camp dog or his favourite breed, a cattle dog one day soon but at the moment gets by with cuddles from his patients every day!

 Ray is an "outdoorsy" type, who enjoys travel, rock climbing, mountain biking, hiking, camping and has hopes to someday be able to play the Ukulele.